wxcctechsummit/holcct2100/labslive/lab2.md

 ### Lab Objective

-The objective of this lab is to **explore the New Agent Desktop**, in order to be familiar with the new structure, learn about recently released features and be able to configure basic functionalities.
+The objective of this lab is to **explore the New Agent Desktop**, in order to be familiar with the new structure, learn about recently released features, and be able to configure basic functionalities.

 ### Pre-requisites